 Welcome to day two of our first Expert Week.
 We like to be in a constant state of learning here at UKFast, and there’s no better way to educate ourselves than spending time in the company of experts.
-With cybersecurity at the top of the agenda for every online business, it seems the perfect time to get up to speed with all the ways that an attack can strike.
+With cybersecurity at the top of the agenda for every online business, it seems the perfect time to get up to speed with all the ways that a cyber-attack can strike.

 Our second of five of experts over five days is Scott Helme.
 Scott is a security researcher, international speaker and author of his cybersecurity blog scotthelme.co.uk.
 Scott is also the founder of securityheaders.io and report-uri.io, two free tools to help organisations better deploy your security.